-Shuval (1996) has quantified the annual health risks which result from the consumption of raw salad crops irrigated with wastewaters treated to various faecal coliform levels, and these are compared to the EPA's (1989) acceptable annual risk of waterborne disease, as follows:
+Shuval et al. (1997) quantified the annual health risks which result from the consumption of raw salad crops irrigated with wastewaters treated to various faecal coliform levels, and these are compared to the EPA's (1989) acceptable annual risk of waterborne disease from drinking treated drinking water complying with current US microbial standards, as follows:

-- (a) EPA's (1989) acceptable annual risk of waterborne disease: 10-4 - (b) Consumption of raw salad crops irrigated with raw wastewater - (10 FC per 100 ml): - annual risk of hepatitis A: $10^{-2}$ - (c) Consumption of raw salad crops irrigated with wastewater treated to the WHO (1989) guideline level of 1000 FC per 100 ml: - annual risk of hepatitis A: $10^{-6} 10^{-7}$ - annual risk of rotavirus infection: $10^{-5} 10^{-6}$
+(a) EPA's (1989) acceptable annual risk of waterborne disease:

+- (b) Consumption of raw salad crops irrigated with raw wastewater (107 FC per 100 ml): - annual risk of hepatitis A: - (c) Consumption of raw salad crops irrigated with wastewater treated to the WHO (1989) guideline level of 1000 FC per 100 ml: - annual risk of hepatitis A: $10^{-6} 10^{-7}$ - annual risk of rotavirus infection: $10^{-5} 10^{-6}$

 Thus, as noted by WHO (1989), irrigation with untreated wastewaters is dangerous.
-However, irrigation with wastewaters treated to 1000 FC per 100 ml is safer than drinking potable water by 1-3 orders of magnitude.
+However, the consumption of salad crops irrigated with wastewaters treated to 1000 FC per 100 ml is safer than drinking treated drinking water by 1-3 orders of magnitude.